rromard/rromard/content/post/2021-06-09-the-police-and-prison-defunding-dividend/index.markdown

 For the sake of simplifying the initial analysis, geographic differences in the distribution of police and prison and redistribution of those funds into public and social services are abstracted away.
 StatCan does produce multiplier figures at the provincial level based on an inter-provincial input-output model.
 A next step is to account for the spatial dimension of police/prison divestment.
 It may end up being more fruitful to estimate the local or regional impacts of divestment in the future.

-#### Keyensian versus Marxist multipliers
+#### Keynesian versus Marxist multipliers

-There are more issues related to the use of input-output multipliers, often called Keyensian multipliers, and the ultimately faulty analysis of capitalist political economy advanced by Keyensian economics.
-The [conventional Keyensian multiplier](https://thenextrecession.wordpress.com/2012/06/13/keynes-the-profits-equation-and-the-marxist-multiplier/) relies on an understanding that consumption and not profitability is the main driver of investment under capitalism.
+There are more issues related to the use of input-output multipliers, often called Keynesian multipliers, and the ultimately faulty analysis of capitalist political economy advanced by Keynesian economics.
+The [conventional Keynesian multiplier](https://thenextrecession.wordpress.com/2012/06/13/keynes-the-profits-equation-and-the-marxist-multiplier/) relies on an understanding that consumption and not profitability is the main driver of investment under capitalism.

 That means that if changes in public investment move the [average profitability of capital](https://thenextrecession.wordpress.com/2013/01/13/multiplying-multipliers/), the indirect and induced growth and job creation figures implied by the conventional multipliers will be off.
-Of course, it is also worth noting that nation-wide divestment from police and prisons at such a scale is not an incremental reform in a Keyensian stimulus package— defunding must be a movement towards abolition of the police, the violent enforcers of capitalist order, which itself is a necessary step in the abolition of capitalism.
+Of course, it is also worth noting that nation-wide divestment from police and prisons at such a scale is not an incremental reform in a Keynesian stimulus package— defunding must be a movement towards abolition of the police, the violent enforcers of capitalist order, which itself is a necessary step in the abolition of capitalism.

 ## Data sources